rexresearch

 wound of a patient.
 Further, the plasma source comprises several

-ionization electrodes being disposed within the ionization chamber
+ionization electrodes being disposed within the ionization

-distance between adjacent ionization electrodes and also a
+specified distance between adjacent ionization electrodes and

-distance on the one hand and the electrode-wall distance on the
+the electrode-electrode distance on the one hand and the

-the one hand and the electrode-wall distance on the other hand is
+electrode-wall distance on the other hand is substantially 2,

-times bigger than the electrode-wall distance.
+the electrode-wall distance.

-[0010]This ratio advantageously results in both an easy discharge
+[0010]This ratio advantageously results in both an easy

-combines a comparatively low temperature of the plasma with a low
+disorders, since it combines a comparatively low temperature of

 [0011]It should be noted that the afore-mentioned values for the

-ratio between the electrode-electrode distance on the one hand and
+ratio between the electrode-electrode distance on the one hand

-between the electrode-electrode distance and the electrode-wall
+ratio is defined between the electrode-electrode distance and

 [0012]However, it is possible that the ratio between the